 Wondering what you're going to do with your degree in History?

-The American Historical Association gives a great answer -- you can do whatever you want to do, especially if you know how to explain to potential employers what your History degree means.
-In fact, as the Executive Director of the AHA recently explained, “No entity – corporate, government, nonprofit – can afford not to have a historian at the table."
-Read more here.
+The American Historical Association gives a great answer – you can do whatever you want to do, especially if you know how to explain to potential employers what your History degree means.
+In fact, as the Executive Director of the AHA explained, “No entity – corporate, government, nonprofit – can afford not to have a historian at the table.”

-Career and Professional Development at LMU has some great resources too:
+The LMU Office of Career Planning and Development has some great resources too: